History of Unix, BSD, GNU, and Linux

 As mentioned, AT&T was unsure how to best profit from Unix.
 Even before they were freed from antitrust lawsuits in 1984 and allowed to operate a computer business, they tried to somehow commercialize Unix through their successive efforts Unix Support Group (USG) (1973), Unix System Development Laboratory (USDL) (1983), and AT&T Information Systems (ATTIS) (1984).

 AT&T hoped the increasing source license costs would eventually cause BSD users to switch to an AT&T-based release.
-By 1983-1984 AT&T incorporated more BSD features in its System V and in 1985 even based their V8 Research Unix on BSD, obtaining missing features such as Berkeley sockets, Berkeley Fast File System (FFS), and virtual memory support for DEC VAX.
+By 1983-1984 AT&T incorporated more BSD features in its System V and in 1985 even based their V8 Research Unix on BSD, obtaining missing features such as the Berkeley sockets, Berkeley Fast File System (FFS), and virtual memory support for DEC VAX.

 Starting with 1984, further distancing between Unix vendors and grouping into competing camps happened when: